What to expect on your Albania hiking tour

 Day Seven: Hike to Mount Dajti with free time in Tirana

-This morning we drive to Tirana and take the cable car up to Mount Dajti, overlooking the capital from the top of its about 5,300 feet above sea level, with the Adriatic Sea as a backdrop.
+This morning we drive from our hotel in Tirana to take the cable car up to Mount Dajti, overlooking the capital from the top of its about 5,300 feet above sea level, with the Adriatic Sea as a backdrop.
 We discover the surrounding nature of Mount Dajti Park during the hike.
 We return to Tirana by cable car and have free time to discover the Albanian capital at our own pace.
 Surrounded by mountains, the city is a cultural and industrial hub for the country.
 Tirana revolves around Skanderbeg Square, named after the national hero and bordered by the Opera House, the Et'hem Bey Mosque, and the Clock Tower.

 - Breakfast & dinner included.